eloff/sqldefender/hugo-sqldefender/content/faq/index.md

 faq:
   general:
     - question: Is SQL Defender open-source?
-      answer: It’s source available, but not OSI open-source.
+      answer: "It’s source available, but not OSI open-source.
 We want to produce an invaluable product for our users and a successful business.
 A successful business in turn provides the funding and support to keep improving the product.
 The two are inseparable and we’d be doing ourselves and our users a disservice by choosing a software license that hobbles either.
 It's all about choosing a sustainable path for the future.
 We love and